News for August 2016

 This past year's highlights include:

-December: HVMBC Xmas BBQ held at Paekakariki camping ground.
-A fine afternoon and a good ride up into the hills and around the Coop Track was followed by an evening of continuous rain, but we sat under the canopy and feasted on the unlimited supply of good food until it was time to turn in and check out the waterproofing abilities of the tents.
+HVMBC Xmas BBQ held at Belmont Regional Park.
+A fine afternoon and a good ride up into the hills and around the tops was followed by an evening of continuous good food and 'a few' drinks until it was time to turn in.
+In the morning a further ride was called for by those that had survived the night.

-This year HVMBC members have been assisting with track building and maintenance in and around Whareroa Farm and further up on the Coop, Naenae Ridge, Belmont - Bull Run and assisting over in Wainui...
-If you are interested in 'doing your bit' then have a chat with one of the committee.
+This year HVMBC members have been assisting with track building and maintenance in and around the Hutt Valley, Whareroa Farm and further afield, if you are interested in 'doing your bit' then have a chat with one of the committee.

-The HVMBC just gets out there and rides whatever there is to ride, if it is somewhere new or a recently opened track then that's great otherwise we ride tracks in the sunshine and in the wind and rain, ride them all in the dark and have a good time doing it.
+The HVMBC just gets out there and rides, if it is somewhere new or a recently opened track then that's great otherwise we ride tracks in the sunshine and in the wind and rain, ride them all in the dark and have a good time doing it.

-And so finally in closing a big thank you to the committee for all their efforts in keeping The Hutt Valley MTB Club rolling along now in its 24th year with the quarter century now in our sights.
+And so finally in closing a big thank you to the committee for all their efforts in keeping The Hutt Valley MTB Club rolling along now in its 25th year and due a party to celebrate that fact.

 Club Away Trip Reports!